 W. Duff Zimmerman is the current President and Chief Operations Officer at Cooper Steel.
 He holds a B.S. in Civil Engineering from the University of Tennessee and has enjoyed a nearly 30 year career at Cooper Steel serving as a Project manager, Field Operations Manager, VP and now his current position.

 Holly Rittenberry is the current Controller at Cooper Steel.
-She received her degree from Middle Tennessee State University and has enjoyed a nearly 20 year career with Cooper serving as the Managing Secretary, and AR/AP Manager before assuming her role as Controller.
+She has enjoyed a nearly 30 year career with Cooper Steel, serving as the Managing Secretary, and AR/AP Manager before assuming her current position.

 Executive Vice President

 Cory Cooper is the current Executive Vice President at Cooper Steel.
 Cooper, attended Carson Newman college before coming to work for Cooper Steel in 2007 as a project manager.
 He immediately became an asset to the family business helping over-see many large projects in his career.
 He earned his current title January 2017.

 Jordan Cooper is the current Chief Administrative Officer at Cooper Steel.
 He holds a bachelor degree in finance from the University of Kentucky and Middle Tennessee State University.
 While receiving his education, Cooper played baseball and was drafted into professional baseball by the Pittsburgh Pirates organization.
 Starting out as a New Business Manager he earned his current title in the fall of 2016.

 J. Kenneth Cooper

 "It was always important to me that Cooper Steel be a family company.
 We worked hard from the beginning to build it that way.
 When you're with Cooper, you're with family."